moritzploss/learnErlang/README.md

     rebar3 compile

-To compile the project, change to the project root and run:
+To only compile subdirectories of the project that contain an `Emakefile`, change to the subdirectory and run:

     erl -make

-This will produce `.beam` files in the `ebin` directory.
+This will produce `.beam` files in the subdirectory's `ebin` directory.
 To load the project in an Erlang shell, run:

     erl -pa ebin/